razgarabedi/Forumify/docs/development/api.md

 # API Documentation

-This document provides comprehensive information about ForumLite's API endpoints, data structures, and integration methods.
+This document provides comprehensive information about Rexerium Forum's API endpoints, data structures, and integration methods.

 ## 📋 Table of Contents